 Voting Aye meant

-Support keeping the employer duty to proactively offer guaranteed hours to workers, rejecting the Lords' weaker version that would have required workers to request them
+Support the government's position that employers must proactively offer guaranteed-hours contracts to zero and low-hours workers, rejecting the Lords' weaker model where workers would have to request them

 Voting No meant

-Prefer the Lords' amendment placing the initiative on workers to request guaranteed hours, giving employers more flexibility
+Prefer the Lords amendment placing the onus on workers to request guaranteed hours, or oppose the Bill's approach to zero-hours contracts and employment rights more broadly

 Aye